foundry-rs/foundry/README.md

 ---

-More documentation can be found in the [anvil](https://book.getfoundry.sh/anvil/) section of the Foundry Book.
+More documentation can be found in the [anvil][foundry-book-anvil] section of the Foundry Book.

 ## Chisel